Part 3: Create a Service Account #

 Personal API Keys #

 Personal API keys possess equivalent permissions to your user account, encompassing access to multiple organizations.
-Therefore, exercise caution while utilizing personal API keys.
+Therefore, exercise caution while using personal API keys.
 These keys grant access and perform actions as per the associated user's permissions across various organizations.

 To create a personal API key: